-This will import your photo onto your canvas in Procreate.
+This will import your photo onto your canvas on Procreate.
 It will be selected, and you can drag the corners to size it as desired.

-Note: You can right-click and save photos from this page to follow this tutorial OR use your own.
+Note: You can tap and hold to save photos from this page (or right-click and save to iCloud Drive) follow this tutorial OR use your own.

 Step Three: Create Layers